Organization-ready apps

 • Users only have to authenticate with an app once for all workspaces that have access to the app.

-An organization-wide app isn't automatically added to every workspace in an organization.
-The app is authorized once for an entire organization using OAuth.
+Organization-ready apps are installed once at the organization level, but an organization-ready app isn't automatically added to the workspaces in an organization nor does it enjoy any additional privileges by being installed at the organization level.
+Read more about this nuace below.
+The app has a single token that represents the permissions for the app on multiple workspaces and is authorized once for an entire organization using OAuth.
 Admins can then add it to workspaces in the organization without further authorization.

 Although apps that are installed on an Enterprise organization look similar to apps installed on a single workspace, there are a few changes to be aware of before you can deploy your app across an organization.